cachix/devenv/docs/containers.md

 - `devenv container <name> --registry docker://ghcr.io/ --copy`: [Copy the container](#copying-container-to-a-registry) `<name>` into the **GitHub package registry**.
 - `devenv container <name> --docker-run`: Run the container `<name>` using **Docker**.

+!!! note

+    To be able to generate containers on macOS, you will need to use a remote Linux builder.

+    The easiest way is to [set the remote builder up using Nix](https://nixos.org/manual/nixpkgs/unstable/#sec-darwin-builder).

 ## Entering the development environment

 Given a simple environment, using Python: